Myeloproliferative neoplasm: Causes

 MPNs arise when precursor cells (blast cells) of the myeloid lineages in the bone marrow develop somatic mutations which cause them to grow abnormally.

-There is a similar category of disease for the lymphoid lineage, the lymphoproliferative disorders acute lymphoblastic leukemia, lymphomas, chronic lymphocytic leukemia and multiple myeloma.
-Genetics is believed to play a central role in the development of MPNs, specially in developing thromboembolic and bleeding complications.
+Current research was able to show that at least some patients develop the mutated cell - which is later found to become the MPN - already in utero.
+This contrasts starkly with a median age of disease onset around 62 years of age, depending on the specific MPN subtype.
+As to why the cell clone remains largely undetectable up until decades later is not understood.

-MPNs share commonalities with chronic inflammatory diseases (CID), and like those conditions can be triggered by environmental exposures.
+MPNs share commonalities with chronic inflammatory diseases (CID), and like those conditions might be triggered by environmental exposures.

 Diagnosis

 People with MPNs might not have symptoms when their disease is first detected via blood tests.
 Depending on the nature of the myeloproliferative neoplasm, diagnostic tests may include red cell mass determination (for polycythemia), bone marrow aspirate and trephine biopsy, arterial oxygen saturation and carboxyhaemoglobin level, neutrophil alkaline phosphatase level, vitamin B_{12} (or B_{12} binding capacity), serum urate or direct sequencing of the patient's DNA.
 According to WHO diagnostic criteria published in 2016, myeloproliferative neoplasms are diagnosed as follows: